 A standard event format would see technical checks and event sign-on taking place on the Friday afternoon prior, with the main event taking place all-day on a Saturday.
 It is therefore important to build in food, travel and accommodation costs into your event budget.

 A ‘one make’ series can be a good place to start to keep costs down and compete against a friendly community in similar vehicles.
+You can start navigating on multi-venue stage rallies from the age of 16.

 Check out rallying footage on Motorsport UK TV for inspiration, or head along to an event near you and chat to competitors in the service area.